Sakthinarayana/OP-AMP/README.md

 # OP-AMP
-## EPERRIMENTNO:5 Design a CMOS Operational Amplifier and find out the AC analysis.
+## EPERRIMENT NO 5: Design a CMOS Operational Amplifier and find out the AC analysis.
 ## Aim:
 To design a CMOS Operational Amplifier and find out the AC analysis.